StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

 }
 ```

-Alternatively, it is common to use the ``LocalStorage`` module in other modules as a dependency: [Spezi component dependencies](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/component#Dependencies).
+Alternatively, it is common to use the ``LocalStorage`` module in other modules as a dependency: [Spezi Module dependencies](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/module-dependency).

 ## Use the LocalStorage Module